lmt822/comp116-mli/README.md

 ##### 12. Briefly describe how you found the username-password pairs.
 		Use ettercap -T -r set2.pcap | grep "String_to_search" to get the USER and PASS in plain text(larry@radsot.com:Z3lenzmej) I also tried "login".
-In Wireshark, I filtered for unsafe protocols such as POP or telnet, but nothing showed up
+In Wireshark, I filtered for unsafe protocols such as POP or telnet, but nothing showed up.
+		For set3, since there are so many same outcomes, I piped out the result and do string analysis in the txt file.
+Then, I found two more user-password pairs.
 ##### 13. For each of the plaintext username-password pair that you found, identify the protocol used, server IP, the corresponding domain name (e.g., google.com), and port number.
-		larry@radsot.com-Z3lenzmej: IMAP, 87.120.13.118, mail.radsot.com, 143
+		larry@radsot.com-Z3lenzmej: IMAP, 87.120.13.118, radsot.com, 143

 IMPORTANT NOTE: PLEASE DO NOT LOG ON TO THE WEBSITE OR SERVICE ASSOCIATED WITH THE USERNAME-PASSWORD THAT YOU FOUND!